aiidateam/aiida-core/docs/source/intro/tutorial.rst

 .. todo::

-    Add to "Connecting to supercomputers": , or you can add a :ref:`custom scheduler <how-to:codes:scheduler>`.
+    Add to "Connecting to supercomputers": , or you can add a :ref:`custom scheduler <how-to:plugin-codes:scheduler>`.